9 Teacher Job Fair Tips To Help Secure a Position Abroad

 As educators, our job is to be attentive to our surroundings, students, and education practices.
 Pay attention to a school’s needs and share examples of ways you can contribute to the school and its community.

 The goal is to land a job in education, right?
-Being remembered will help you stand out over other candidates.
+Being remembered will help you stand out at a teacher job fair over other candidates.
 Positions at international schools are highly competitive, so you will want to make sure that recruiters remember you.
 That job offer can come at any time.
 If you get an offer at the table during an interview, great!
 If not, the opportunity is still there – be remarkable.
 And stay in touch!
 If nothing works out at the events, always remember that openings come up later.
 Yes, be remarkable and be in touch – anything can happen at a later date.

 3. Be active at the fair’s activities